 Starting in 1938, PFE began reconditioning the WP cars.
 As WP wanted to minimize cost on this work, it was not as extensive as the reconditioning done to PFE’s own cars.
 The WP cars received rebuilt wood bodies, repairs to their metal roofs and new paint.
 WP declined to have steel superstructures added to the bodies.

 Scrapping of older cars began accelerating after 1947, with only 914 WP cars in service by 1950.
 It appears that WP / PFE 52138 was retired around this time and was not part of the later rebuilding program, thus being a rare survivor without a steel superstructure and added cooling fans.

 Pacific Fruit Express planned to rebuild the best WP cars at their Roseville Shops and renumber them into series 55001-55900 starting in 1952.
 WP requested a minimum cost rebuild so PFE budgeted $10 million for the project.
 Steel frame superstructures, completely rebuilt wood bodies, electric air-circulating fans, and other modern features were added.

-By the mid sixties, mass retirements of wooden cars were made and WP’s PFE cars passed out of active service.
+By the mid sixties, mass retirements of wooden cars were made and WP’s PFE cars were retired.
+PFE supplied ice and mechanical reefer cars to WP even through there were no WP cars in the fleet.
+In 1967, Fruit Growers Express made the Western Pacific a nice offer to join their fleet.
 This ended WP’s involvement with PFE.

 The car was donated by John Ryczkowski to the museum.